lguy/course-microbial-genomics/episodes/msa.Rmd

 ## Introduction

 In this episode, we are exploring multiple sequence alignment (MSA).
-We are going to use [`mafft`](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html) to align homologs of [RpoB](https://en.wikipedia.org/wiki/RpoB), the β subunit of the bacterial RNA polymerase.
+In the first task, you are going to use [`mafft`](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html) to align homologs of [RpoB](https://en.wikipedia.org/wiki/RpoB), the β subunit of the bacterial RNA polymerase.
 It is a long, multi-domain protein, suitable for showing issues related to MSA.

-You will also
+In the second task, you will trim that alignment to remove poorly aligned regions.

-But first, go to your own folder and create a phylogenetics subfolder
+But first, go to your own folder and create a phylogenetics subfolder.
+You will use the alignments for other tutorials as well.

 ## Task 1: Use different flavors of `MAFFT` and compare the results